A city of volcanic drama, Naples is the soul of Italy.

 The airport’s convenient locations mean it is easily accessible by most forms of transport.
 Many travellers prefer to drive to the airport for comfort and ease, if this is you, you will find a choice of 7 carparks, all accessible from the terminal by foot or via the free courtesy shuttle bus.
 Book a parking space online in advance and save up to 50% off.

 If you prefer to take public transport, you will find bus services running directly to the airport or to Birmingham International Airport train station.
-There is a free and frequent Air Rail Link from the station which takes you to the terminal in just two minutes.
+There is a free and frequent Air-Rail from the station which takes you to the terminal in just two minutes.

 Once you’ve arrived at the airport and passed through security, it’s time to explore.
 Browse the shops before you fly – pick up some last-minute travel essentials or treat yourself to something new.
 Boots has got your health and beauty covered, whilst Dixons Travel is where to head for last-minute electricals.
 Fancy something new for your trip?
 Discover fashion stores like Kurt Geiger, Superdry and Accessorize.
 If you’ve got time, you could choose to visit Aerospa, a spa offering beauty treatments in under 15 minutes.

 It’s not just getting your nails done which can be done in 15 minutes.
 Many of the airport’s restaurants guarantee food service in 15 minutes too, so you should always have time for a sit-down meal before you fly.
 Explore our cafés, restaurants and bars to pick out where you’d like to eat.
 Costa, Caffé Nero and Rizzata are great cafés for coffee and a sandwich or pastry.
 All Bar One, Giraffe and Frankie & Benny’s offer a variety of cuisines.
 If you’d prefer to grab something to take onboard, try Wrapchic or Pret a Manger.